 At the beginning of each fiscal year, the division identifies focus areas for detailed self-assessment.
-A Division Self-Assessment Plan is completed annually.
-This plan is reviewed and approved by division leadership and provided to the LBNL Office of Contract Assurance for review.
 As each focus area self-assessment is completed, a report is generated which is also reviewed and approved by division leadership.
 Corrective actions are identified to address root causes and, if appropriate, entered into CATS or Safety Concerns.